cfpb/capital-framework/docs/_includes/CONTRIBUTING.md

    Pull Requests for specific labels so if you see a PR missing from the changelog, ensure it has been labeled `breaking`, `enhancement`, `bug`, `documentation` or `internal`.
+1. If you're pleased with the changelog preview,
+   `git checkout CHANGELOG.md` to reset it.
 1. Run `yarn run release` to start the release.
+1. If all packages are shown as having been published, run `git push` to push changes to the remote `master` branch.

 Lerna will update the changelog, ask for a new version number, create a git tag, push to GitHub and publish to npm.